 9.1 Types of Subcommittees

 The RTF conducts much of its deliberations using subcommittees of the RTF membership and other technical experts.
 There are standing subcommittees for work that is typically ongoing (e.g. Guidelines, Operations) as well as subcommittees that meet only several times for specific, technical reasons (eg. SEEM Calibration, Non-Res Lighting).
+A subcommittee may also be convened for a single meeting only to discuss a specific technical issue in more detail.
 These subcommittees meet to review and deliberate data, sources, and specific measure questions with the objective of forming a recommendation to the entire RTF on the subcommittee topic discussed.

 9.2 Membership